Skip to main content

 Connect to your database and run the following SQL statements.
 These creates a snaplet_readonly user with the password a very good password and gives them the snaplet_read_all_data role.

-PostgresQL v14 includes a pg_read_all_data role.
-Run SELECT version() in PostgresQL to determine your version.
+PostgreSQL v14 includes a pg_read_all_data role.
+Run SELECT version() in PostgreSQL to determine your version.

 Change the username and the password!